-Jamie Smith is in his 10th year as associate head coach and 12th season overall with the University of South Carolina women's soccer program in 2012.
+Jamie Smith enters his 14th year as associate head coach and 16th season overall with the South Carolina women's soccer program this fall.
 In his first two years at USC, Smith was an assistant coach for the Gamecocks before being promoted to associate head coach in April 2003.

-He has developed the top defensive players in South Carolina history, most notably Blakely Mattern who ended her career as a two-time All-American (2007 Freshman All-American, 2009 First Team All-American).
-Under Smith's guidance, Mattern became a four-time All-SEC player, the 2007 SEC Defensive Player of the Year and a 2009 consensus first team All-American.
-He has also developed 2007 Freshman All-American and 2010 Top Drawer Soccer All-American Brittiny Rhoades, all-region selections Melinda Carter, Courtney Cobbs and Ellen Fahey and All-SEC selections Sarah Lentz and Alison Jarrow.
+Smith has developed the top defensive players in South Carolina history, most notably Blakely Mattern who ended her career as a two-time All-American (2007 Freshman All-American, 2009 First Team All-American).
+Under Smith's guidance, Mattern became a four-time All-SEC player, the 2007 SEC Defensive Player of the Year and a 2009 consensus First-Team All-American.
+He has also developed 2007 Freshman All-American and 2010 Top Drawer Soccer All-American Brittiny Rhoades, All-Region selections Melinda Carter, Courtney Cobbs, Ellen Fahey and Taylor Leach, and All-SEC selections Sarah Lentz and Alison Jarrow.

 At Brown, Smith's responsibilities included evaluating and recruiting players, scouting of opponents, and developing playing strategies.
 In addition, Smith was responsible for all aspects of fund-raising efforts including the Brown Youth Futbol School of Excellence, Spring Break Camp, and Youth Indoor Tournament.

 Smith further cultivated his coaching talents assisting for three years at Dartmouth College and as assistant and Interim Head Coach at Vermont.